 - At 0530, Captain Lord, now awake, ordered the Californian to Titanic's position but instead of a direct route, Lord ordered a twisted, longer route that he would later claim, in the inquiry, was to Titanic's last broadcasted position.

 - Californian arrives alongside Carpathia who just finished collecting all survivors.
 After Carpathia departs for New York, Californian stays behind to continue the search only to find wreckage.

-SS Californian arrived in Boston on April 19, 1912 unnoticed as the world had not yet learned of its significance.
-The American Inquiry, which was launched the same day, learned of Californian's involvement on April 20th when members of her crew, including Captain Lord, leaked stories to the media about seeing the Titanic's distress rockets that night.
+SS Californian arrived in Boston on April 19, 1912, unnoticed as the world had not yet learned of her significance.
+The American Inquiry, which was launched the same day as the sinking, learned of Californian's involvement on April 20th when members of her crew, including Captain Lord, leaked stories to the media about seeing the Titanic's distress rockets that night.
 Lord claimed his ship was thirty miles from the Titanic but other crew claimed it was less than twenty.
 When reporters pressed Lord, he replied that the exact location was a classified state secret.
 Lord gave a conflicting story as to why his wireless was offline that night.
 A result, he claimed, was due to shutting down for the evening.
-Other details also conflicted with his crew's accounts, including how long the Californian searched for survivors upon arriving at the wrecksite, how many rockets the crew saw and its location relative to Titanic.
+Other details also conflicted with his crew's accounts, including how long the Californian searched for survivors upon arriving at the wreck site, how many rockets the crew saw and its location relative to Titanic during that fateful night.